xbokmd/plastilinn/public/plastilinn doc - Space X.md

 #emotion Pressure
 The responsibility of selecting a provider for critical space missions can create a sense of pressure and the need to make the right decision.

-#emotion Frustration
-Any challenges or delays in the acquisition process, such as navigating government regulations, can generate frustration for the procurement manager.

 ### #profile Main profile - Value proposition #*** #>>>>>